lazygitpeople/lazygitpeople/docs/security.md

    - We collect only the minimum information needed to provide the service
    - Repository content is only temporarily accessed during commit operations
    - No long-term storage of your code or repository contents
+   - Credit card information is verified but not stored directly on our servers

 2. **Secure Processing**:
    - All operations occur in secure, isolated environments